-Rapid7 implemented a Data Processing Addendum (“DPA”) in order to augment our customer agreements in compliance with the General Data Protection Regulation (“GDPR”), which became effective May 25, 2018.
-This DPA updates our agreements with our customers and sets forth the obligations of both Rapid7 and our customers with respect to GDPR compliance and data security.
+This Rapid7 Data Processing Addendum (“DPA”) reflects the parties’ agreement with respect to the processing of personal data in connection with the applicable Rapid7 offering(s).
+This DPA supplements our agreements with our customers and sets forth the obligations of both Rapid7 and our customers with respect to applicable data protection laws and regulations.
 You may download this document below or the PDF version above.

 In order to execute this DPA, please have an authorized officer fill out your company name and sign where indicated, and send the completed document to firstname.lastname@example.org.
 Please direct any questions regarding the DPA to email@example.com.

 In the course of providing products and/or services to Customer pursuant to this DPA, Rapid7 may Process Personal Data on behalf of Customer and the parties agree to comply with the following provisions with respect to any Personal Data, each acting reasonably and in good faith.

 The terms of this DPA will be effective and replace any previously applicable data processing terms as of the date of execution.